This quick tutorial will show you how to set up your Unity project to run in the editor.

 If you have a built-in webcam, this step isn’t necessary, and you should be able to start Play Mode.
 If you’re planning to use a USB webcam, however, you should continue reading.

 Kudan Tracker script also has a slider labelled “Play Mode Webcam ID”.
 This is the camera that will be used when the app starts.
 Usually, when a USB webcam is plugged in, the computer sets it to have an ID of 0, as it generally prioritises something plugged in over something built-in.
-If you were to plug in a USB camera and use that, then leaving the Webcam ID at “Zero” should be fine.
+If you plugged in a USB camera , then leaving the Webcam ID at “Zero” should be fine.

-However, if you change the USB port the camera is plugged into, or if you have multiple USB cameras and wish to use a specific one, or even if you have a USB webcam plugged in but want to try out a built-in webcam, you will need to check through the different IDs.
+However, if you change the USB port that the camera is plugged into, or if you have multiple USB cameras and wish to use a specific one, or if you have a USB webcam plugged in but want to try out a built-in webcam, set the correct ID.